teamradish/TRTwitchPlaysBot/Wiki/Setup-Init.md

 # Getting TRBot
 * To get started immediately, download the latest release on the [releases page](https://github.com/teamradish/TRTwitchPlaysBot/releases).
-Keep in mind that there is no schedule for releases, so they may be far behind the latest on develop.
+Keep in mind that there is no schedule for releases, so they may be far behind the latest on the [`develop` branch](https://github.com/teamradish/TRTwitchPlaysBot/tree/develop).
 * To build from source, please follow the [building guide](./Building.md).

 # Setting up TRBot